mozilla/mig/doc/modules.rst

 Module are somewhat autonomous.
 They can be developped outside of the MIG code base, and only imported during compilation of the agent.
-Go does not provide a way to load modules dynamically, so modules compiled into the agent's static binary, and not as separate files.
+Go does not provide a way to load modules dynamically, so modules are compiled into the agent's static binary, and not as separate files.

 Module logic